This is a sleep history.

 I spent a lot of my Blackout Ambien Time watching Netflix.
 Apparently, I’ve seen a lot of Doctor Who that I’ve basically still never seen.
 That seemed to be my go-to viewing during those blank hours.

 My behaviors under ambien were never all that different from what I would normally do.
-Instead of Jeckyll and Hyde, it was more of a Jeckyll and Somehow Even Nerdier Jeckyll type of thing.
+I just seem to move deeper into my nerd habits.

 One time I woke up from an ambien blackout to find a blotch of dried mustard on one of my shoes.
 This was strange; I didn’t have a bottle of mustard in the apartment.
 Then I discovered a crumpled-up movie ticket next to my bed.
 I must have driven to a theater, watched a film and…I don’t know, eaten a corn dog or something.
 I’ll never know where the mustard came from.